 21.11.3 An instruction will only be accepted by us if it has been effected through the internet service using your User ID and password.
 We will not further check the authenticity of an instruction.

-21.11.4 We may refuse to act on an instruction, for example if the transaction exceeds a particular value or other limit such as the transactions will create an overdraft or exceeds an agreed overdraft limit.
+21.11.4 We may refuse to act on an instruction, for example if the transaction exceeds a particular value.

 21.11.5 You may terminate your internet services by sending a termination notice to us.
 Such termination will be effective from the date we receive your notice.

-21.11.6 Banking instructions to pay money from your Account may not be cancelled once you have authorised them and we have accepted them, unless we agree to do so at our discretion.
+21.11.6 Banking instructions to pay money from your Account may not be cancelled once you have authorised them and we have received them, unless we agree to do so at our discretion.
+You may not revoke a payment order after initiating a payment transaction through an Approved Third Party Service, or after you have given consent to a payee to initiate a payment transaction.
+With respect to direct debits, you may not revoke a payment order after the end of the Working Day preceding the agreed day for the debit.
+Where your payment order relates to a future date, you may not revoke the order after the end of the Working Day preceding the day agreed.
 If we do agree we may make a charge as set out in our Tariff of Charges.

 21.12 Joint Accounts